mjkuranda/property-manager-api-challenge/README.md

    npm install
    ```

-2. Create a `.env` file in `apps/property-management-api` with the following content:
+2. Create a `.env` file in root directory with the following content:
    ```
    PORT=4000
    ANALYSIS_API_URL=http://localhost:4001